 This is really more of a specific meditation, but I think it’s worth mentioning.
 This pregnancy my visualization has been an ocean cave with the waves rolling in and out.
 When I lay in bed picturing labor, this is where I go.
 The waves are contractions, the cave my cervix and the gentleness and normal-ness of the scene how I want my labor to go.
 Now-I know full well that many of you are rolling your eyes at this but I’m telling you-having a safe place to visualize and return to truly is valuable in labor, regardless of the kind of delivery you’re having.
 If having this place means that you have a less painful epidural, if it means that you’re calmer during your c-section, or it keeps you from screaming during transition, it’s worth it to come up with a safe place.
 Water always seems to be mine.

 11. Preparing my Children

 Talking about childbirth with my girls has been really helpful for me too.
 There is something so healing about their raw curiosity and all of the innocent questions they’ve asked about the birth process.
-Currently my oldest (she’s 7) is convinced she’s going to climb into my birth pool and catch the baby.
+Currently, my oldest (she’s 7) is convinced she’s going to climb into my birth pool and catch the baby.
 I can’t promise that won’t happen-she’s so excited!
 Their excitement and lack of fear around the entire thing is contagious.

 12. Massage/Physical Therapy/Chiropractic Care/Acupuncture

 Pick a favorite, or many favorites and utilize them!
 For me, massage has saved me this pregnancy.
-With my last pregnancy it was physical therapy.
-I was having horrible migraines a couple times a week and massage has completely resolved that issue.
-It’s also helped loosen my hips and I’m positive it’s helping my baby work into a better position for delivery because I’m not as tight.
+With my last pregnancy, it was physical therapy.
+I was having horrible migraines a couple of times a week and massage has completely resolved that issue.
+It’s also helped loosen my hips and I’m positive it’s helping my baby work into a better position for the delivery because I’m not as tight.

 What are your favorite ways you’ve prepared for labor?